rob-myers/rob-myers.github.io/articles/tech2.md

 So, how do we find a path from A to B?

 > Given A and B we have two triangles (possibly indistinct), so two nodes, so may apply [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) using our chosen edge weights.
+>
-> This provides a solution i.e. a path.
+> This quickly provides a solution i.e. a path.
 > However it is insufficient because realistic NPCs would not follow centroid-to-centroid paths.
 > So, one finally applies the [string-pulling algorithm](http://digestingduck.blogspot.com/2010/03/simple-stupid-funnel-algorithm.html): the zig-zag path is pulled tight along the navigable polygons' extremal points.

-__TODO__ string-pulling demo i.e. can choose destination via click
+Drag the red and blue nodes below to see string-pulling in action.

 <div
   class="tabs"